How to add an Altcoin

 Bitcoin (and the original electrum) is the primary focus of the developers.
 When developing, we usually test two currencies just to check that multicurrency checkout works, but we don't check every coin frequently.
 Each coin's communities should maintain their coins.

-For more information, checkout the Altcoin FAQ page.
+For more information, checkout the page.

 As Bitcart is made with extensibility in mind, it's usually not a hard process, but it depends on the coin you are adding